testOrg197/reading-notes/README.md

 - Reversing a word

-2. Come up with an application scenario where you would want to use a queue.
+**12. Come u**p with an application scenario where you would want to use a queue.

 - A ticket buying app or pre-sale vendor thath puts users into an order